 1-Minute Reversal Exit Method

 After entry, exit on a one-minute reversal in real-time.
 For example, assume you enter long and the price starts moving up.
-The low of each closed price bar becomes your stop loss.
+The low of each completed price bar becomes your stop loss.
 You exit if the price drops one cent below the low of the most recently closed bar.
 If you entered short, you exit if the price moves above the high of the most recently closed bar.

 You can trail a stop order below price bar lows if long, or above price bar highs if short, or you can simply hit your market sell or buy, respectively, when the exit signal occurs.
-Don’t delay on getting out.
-Don’t try to get a bit better price on your exit.
-Just get out as soon as you are supposed to.

 The chart shows two short entries and one long, along with three exits using the aggressive trailing stop loss method.

-This exit method works very well in high momentum stocks.
+This exit method works very well in high-momentum stocks.
 It will annihilate you in stocks that are choppy or don’t move a lot.
 This is also a very “active” exit method, meaning you will catch quick moves and typically get in and out multiple times during a big price move.
 If you have high commission costs, this exit method may not be efficient for you (test to see on prior day’s charts of the stock you trade).

 See The One-Bar Aggressive Trailing Stop Loss for more details on this exit method.